Makeve/lemp-students-selenium/4-development-environment/useful-plugins.md

 4. Search for `CheckStyle-IDEA` and click `Install`.
 5. Restart IntelliJ IDEA if prompted.

-### 3. SonarLint
+### 3. SonarLint (SonarQube for IDE)

-**Description**: SonarLint is a static code analysis plugin that helps you detect and fix quality issues as you write code.
+**Description**: SonarQube is a static code analysis plugin that helps you detect and fix quality issues as you write code.

 **Installation**:
 1. Open IntelliJ IDEA.